-From the univariate model, we have found that the age of the child, underweight, area of household, division, education level of mother, mother’s age, wealth status, religion, ethnicity, toilet facilities shared, toilet facility type, salt iodization variables were significantly associated with diarrhea at 5% level of significance (Table S2).
+From the univariate model, we have found that the age of the child, underweight, area of the household, division, education level of the mother, mother’s age, wealth status, religion, ethnicity, toilet facilities shared, toilet facility type, salt iodization variables were significantly associated with diarrhea at 5% level of significance (Table 2).

+Table 2.
+Factors associated with the diarrhea status of children using univariate logistic regression model (MICS 2006, 2012, and 2019)